Red Hat OpenShift and IBM Cloud Paks on IBM Power Systems: Volume 1

 An IBM Redbooks publication

 Published 02 March 2020, updated 12 March 2020

 Authors: Dino Quintero, Daniel Casali, Ricardo Dobelin Barros, Luis Ferreira, Alain Fisher, Federico Fros, Luis Daniel Gonzalez, Miguel Gomez Gonzalez, Mahesh Gurugunti, Nicolas Joly, Boris Litichevsky, Gabriel Padilla, Sudipto Pal, Rogelio Rivera Gutierrez, Bogdan Savu, Ismael Solis Moreno, Richard Wale

-This IBM Redbooks publication journeys, educates and prepares the readers to understand and enter the multicloud era.
+This IBM® Redbooks® publication educates and prepares the readers to understand and enter the multicloud era.

-+ Installation planning, considerations and guidelines to help provide an optimal system configuration and implementation.
+- Installation planning, considerations and guidelines to help provide a system configuration and implementation

 Table of contents

 Chapter 1.
 Introduction to the Journey to the Cloud: Volume 1